-- A. Identify Pollutants of Concern, waterbodies of concern, geographic areas of concern, target audiences. - Pollutants of Concern: Include sediment, nutrients, and pathogens.
-Sources of these pollutants include agricultural activities, stream bank erosion, failing on-site systems, chemicals used on residential lawns, and construction site runoff. - Waterbodies of Concern: Cayuga Lake plus major tributaries: Six Mile Creek, West Branch Owego Creek - Geographic Area of Concern: the entire Town is designated as participating in the MS4 - Target Audiences: The Town of Caroline in cooperation with the Stormwater Coalition of Tompkins County and Soil and Water Conservation District target contractors, school students, residents, developers, industries, and municipal officials and staff. - B. Implement an ongoing public education and outreach program; - C. Modify measurable goals as needed; - D. Select and implement appropriate education and outreach activities and measurable goals to ensure the reduction of all Pollutants of Concern (POCs) in stormwater discharges to Maximum Extent Possible (MEP).
+- a.
+Identify Pollutants of Concern, waterbodies of concern, geographic areas of concern, target audiences. - Pollutants of Concern: Include sediment, nutrients, and pathogens.
+Sources of these pollutants include agricultural activities, stream bank erosion, failing on-site systems, chemicals used on residential lawns, and construction site runoff. - Waterbodies of Concern: Cayuga Lake plus major tributaries: Six Mile Creek, West Branch Owego Creek - Geographic Area of Concern: the entire Town is designated as participating in the MS4 - Target Audiences: The Town of Caroline in cooperation with the Stormwater Coalition of Tompkins County and Soil and Water Conservation District target contractors, school students, residents, developers, industries, and municipal officials and staff. - b.
+Implement an ongoing public education and outreach program; - c.
+Modify measurable goals as needed; - d.
+Select and implement appropriate education and outreach activities and measurable goals to ensure the reduction of all POC's in stormwater discharges to MEP.